makiisthenes/GeoTracker-Apple-Automation/README.md

 ```

-Here this will be passed to the node, in which different actions can be passed, the lambda has permissions to interact with DynamoDB
+The Lambda function, connected via API Gateway, processes different actions based on the ACTION_LABEL provided.
+The function has permissions to interact with DynamoDB and stores this information in the geo_tracking_ios table.

-It should add this information to the database with table name, geo_tracking_ios, the lambda should use python, simply listening for these requests, as the lambda is connected to via API gateway, and storing this information,

-For this system, the following ACTION_LABEL is available,
+#### Available Actions

-The message will be dependant on the action send, for example the four different states available are:
+The ACTION_LABEL in the JSON body determines the action being tracked.
+The available actions are:

 ```bash
 enter_work